cBournhonesque/lightyear/examples/avian_2d/README.md

   The client will just consider that other players are doing the same thing as the last time it received their inputs.
   You can use the parameter `--predict` on the server to enable this behaviour (if not, other players will be interpolated).
+- compound Avian bodies: each player rigid-body root has no collider of its own.
+Its physical shape uses a direct child collider, a collider below a transform-only intermediate child, and a sensor child on a separate collision layer.
+Predicted clients reconstruct those local-only physics components from replicated part blueprints.
 - The prediction behaviour can be adjusted by two parameters:
     - `input_delay`: the number of frames it will take for an input to be executed.
 If the input delay is greater than the RTT,